FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 {% include _image.liquid src="/assets/img/blogs/spring-fusionauth/fusionauth-urlconf.png" alt="Configuring the application URLs in FusionAuth." class="img-fluid" figure=false %}

+To enable self-service registrations, select the "Registration" tab.
+Scroll down to "Self-service registration", and switch "Enabled" on.
+Choose "Basic" as the registration type.
+You can choose the login type as either "Email" or "Username" - we've used "Email" for this tutorial.
+You can also select any other fields you'd like to capture on registration - we've left them off.
+Your setup should look similar to this:

+{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/fusionauth-registration-settings.png" alt="Configuring the registration options in FusionAuth" class="img-fluid" figure=false %}

 Click the Save button at the top right for your changes to take effect.

 ## Setting up OpenID Connect (OIDC)